-The University of Maine School of Law will host the 28th annual Judge Frank M. Coffin Lecture on Law and Public Service virtually on October 29th, 2020.
-The distinguished lecturer for this year’s event is Lee Gelernt, Deputy Director of the ACLU Immigrants’ Rights Project.
+The University of Maine School of Law will host the 28th annual Judge Frank M. Coffin Lecture on Law and Public Service virtually on October 29, 2020.
+The distinguished lecturer for this year’s event is Lee Gelernt, deputy director of the ACLU Immigrants’ Rights Project.
 He will discuss “Challenging Immigration Policies: An Inside View From an ACLU Lawyer at the Center of the Fight.”

 This Lecture Series, hosted annually by Maine Law, honors the late Judge Frank M. Coffin, longtime federal judge on the U.S. Court of Appeals for the First Circuit, former member of Congress, and renowned leader and mentor in public service.